ETS 2

 Forward buying in the ETS 2 involves purchasing EU Allowances (EUAs) in advance to lock in prices for future compliance without a large upfront payment.

-“I really appreciate the patience and professionalism displayed from day one of our business relationship.
-Grey Epoch offers hand holding experience with detailed and precise explanation, with excellent technical knowledge.”
+“I really appreciate the patience and professionalism displayed from day one.
+Grey Epoch offers hand-holding experience with detailed and precise explanation and excellent technical knowledge.
+I would say Grey Epoch is by far the best partner we have worked with in our emission trading experience.”

 Prepare your business for the challenges and opportunities presented by the new EU ETS 2 scheme.